PI2-sunflower/setup_alltogether/README.md

 ## Build process

-The build process is the slowest part, but it only need to be done once.
+The build process is the slowest part, but it **only need to be done once**.

 First access the directory:
 ```bash